Hotels and Lodges at the Grand Canyon

 South Rim of the Grand Canyon

-Inside the Park - Grand Canyon Village: There are several hotels and lodges located within Grand Canyon National Park on the South Rim.
+Inside the Park - Grand Canyon Village: Several hotels and lodges are located within Grand Canyon National Park on the South Rim.
 All are located on or very near the rim of the canyon, with the exception of Maswik Lodge and Yavapai Lodge.
 While staying on or near the canyon's rim can seem nice, it's important to understand that parking for these lodges is very limited and can be difficult to find if you return to your lodge well after sunset.

-We recommend staying at Yavapai Lodge as it has lots of parking and the rooms are nice especially the Yavapai "East" units.
+I recommend staying at Yavapai Lodge as it has lots of parking and the rooms in Yavapai East are nice.

-Outside the Park - Town of Tusayan, Arizona: Many of our workshop clients elect to stay outside the Park in the town of Tusayan, Arizona, located about 1 mile from the main entrance into the park.
-We recommend staying at Red Feather Lodge, which has been recently remodeled and offers good value.
+Outside the Park - Town of Tusayan, Arizona: Many of my workshop clients elect to stay outside the park in Tusayan, Arizona, about 1 mile from the main entrance.
+I recommend staying at Red Feather Lodge, which has been recently remodeled and offers good value.

 The Kaibab Lodge near the North Rim of Grand Canyon National Park in Arizona.